-- 6. Teams of students working on larger projects are permissible as long as each has a unique and significant contribution and that there is a high degree of independence so that one student's success is not predicated on another's. - 7.
-Employ either a) business or industry style manuals such as the Chicago Manual of Style, b) other relevant business/industry writing style manual, or c) the APA manual when required by the advisor. - Directed Projects are necessarily filed in Purdue's library (via the E-pubs section).
+- 7. Employ either a) business or industry style manual such as the Chicago Manual of Style, b) other relevant business/industry writing style manual, or c) the APA manual when required by the advisor. - 8.
+Directed projects are necessarily filed in Purdue's library (via the E-pubs section).
 Projects containing intellectual property are marked as confidential and not made publicly available.